clemsonacm/hackpack/presents/vim/vim.markdown

 +   Cscope
     +   More powerful but confined to C/C++
     +   Much more intelligent
-    +   Can be configured otherwise, but its hacky
+    +   Can be configured otherwise, but it's hacky

 Using Vim to Test faster
 ========================